 That comment prompted Daiana: “Yeah, that would be a reason to register.”

 Xavier Urias, a freshman majoring in studio art, stopped by a booth run by Mission for Arizona, a Democratic group helping potential first-time voters register.

-“My friend said he registered and it was really easy,” Urias said.
+“My friend said he registered and it was really easy,” Urias says.
 “I didn’t have any classes so I decided to stop and get it over with.”

-On voting, “It’s really important,” he said.
+On voting, “It’s really important,” he says.
 “It’s our voice, our opportunity to make a change.
 It’s what makes the United States what it is.”